ash0080/gun.doc.cn/Snippets-(v0.6.x).md

 })
 ```
-The problem with this approach is that when the subscription runs the fist time it will go through all 500+ players and calls the callback.
-But you want the callback to run only when something changes.
-Building your initial Array is something you could do with `valMapEnd` or `Each`
+### Pros:
+* initialy all 500+ players will trigger the callback which is easy to build an initial Array
+* It will trigger when a new node is added.

+###  Cons:
+initialy all 500+ players will trigger the callback including the part where it's modifying the Array your building at that same moment.

+## subscribe
 `.subscribe()` will only call the callback when something actually changes without going through all nodes initially.

+### Pros
+it only triggers when the property your subscribing on changes;

+### Cons:
+* You can't build your initial Array with it.
+* It will NOT be triggered when a new node is added.

 For more information, see the thread starting at :https://gitter.im/amark/gun?at=58b48562e961e53c7f76230c